sapientml/sapientml/CONTRIBUTING.md

 git push --force-with-lease <remote-name> <branch-name>
 ```

+## When you propose a new feature by submitting a Pull Request

+When you add a new feature in the source code, you must also add new test cases to test the feature.
+The test cases should achieve at least the code coverage of over 90 percent of the code for the new feature.
+For further detail, please contact the mentainers.
 ## Code of Conduct

 This project has adopted the [Contributor Covenant Code of Conduct](https://github.com/sapientml/sapientml/blob/main/CODE_OF_CONDUCT.md)